-SaaS is only about ten years old, but it has grown exponentially since its conception.
+SaaS is only about twenty years old, but it has grown exponentially since its conception.
 As a constantly shifting industry, SaaS is ripe for the use of blockchain technology.
 In this post, we explore the existing impact of blockchain on SaaS and possible future effects as both blockchain technology and the SaaS industry continue to grow and evolve.

 - What Is Blockchain?

 - How Blockchain Can Enhance SaaS

 - The Cost of SaaS Blockchains

 Blockchain technology, aptly named, is “blocks” of data connected together in “chains” or databases.
 All the data, usually transaction receipts and customer information, get coded with cryptography for maximum privacy and security.
 The blocks are stored in chronological order with timestamps.

 Blockchains are decentralized.
 This means that people from different networks at different companies can all access the same information.
 Furthermore, no one can alter or delete any of the data.

 While blockchains are primarily used as digital ledgers, their possibilities with SaaS are much broader than just recording transactions.